sherryli1116/finalproject-group15/README.md

 Using these Datasets, a linear model will be developed on a per city basis.
 The assumption is that Linear is most appropriate as the impacts of carbon emissions on the relative temperature.
 Using the developed models, a estimation will be built using linear regression to form an esimate of future temperatures of available cities by years.
 SciKit modeling through Supervised Machine Learning will be used as the most efficient system for large datasets but with few variables.
-Linear regression analysis can be found [here](https://github.com/sherryli1116/finalproject-group15/blob/MichaelBranch/Starter.ipynb).

 ## Proposed Project